-3. Parallel Printer Connector (26-1 pin block)
+3. Parallel Printer Connector (PRINTER, 26-1 pin block)

-Connection for the included parallel port ribbon cable with mounting bracket.
+This connector supports the included parallel port ribbon cable with mounting bracket.
 Connect the ribbon cable to this connection and mount the bracket to the case on an open slot.
-It will then be available for a parallel printer cable.
-You can enable the parallel port and choose the IRQ through "Onboard Parallel Port" in Chipset Features of the BIOS SOFTWARE.
+A PS/2 mouse connector is included for the USB/IR/ Mouse onboard connector if the optional USB/MIR connector is not used.
+You can make available the parallel port and choose the IRQ through the Onboard Parallel Port in Chipset Features of the BIOS SOFTWARE.
 (Pin 26 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 26 plugged).